erkearney/Aeryck/posts/SQL/Databases:_SQL_Basic_Data_Manipulation.md

 SELECT id FROM people;
 ```

-In the [next tutorial](), we will learn about functions and aggregation.
+In the [next tutorial](), we will learn about joins and relationships.